 Moving About and Transfers in His Bedroom

-- Hospital bed – A wall was knocked out to un-clutter make his bedroom, which now has enough space for a VA-provided hospital bed.
+- Construction – A wall was knocked out to create space within his bedroom, which can now fit a VA-provided hospital bed.
 The extra space will also make moving around in his wheelchair much easier.

 Up and Down the Stairs

 - Stair lift – Allows Charlie safe access to the 2nd floor of his home.
-This proved most beneficial during the construction since his main bathroom was being remodeled.
-Since his balance with ALS is not as good as it once was, the stair lift helped eliminate the risk of falling.
+This proved most beneficial during construction since his main bathroom was being remodeled.
+His balance with ALS is not as good as it once was, so the stair lift helped eliminate the risk of falling.
 Charlie feared falling down the stairs most.

 “Very pleased with the performance of Accessible Systems and would recommend them to anyone needing work… dealing with mobility, wheelchair, things of that nature.”